 Lie.
 Everyone knows that charitable deductions are tax-deductible, right?
 Well, yes and no.

 For starters, to get a tax deduction for a donation, a charity must qualify under IRS rules — specifically, under section 170(c) of the Internal Revenue Code.
-Some charities tend to qualify, including:
+Some charities that qualify include:

 However, not every charity donation you make will qualify.
 Here are some common types of contributions that you might be tempted to deduct but are not qualifying: